 In recent years, most researches in material sciences have been focusing on semiconductor materials with wide band gap.
 One of them is Zinc sulfide (ZnS) and it is a promising material for its uses in various application devices.
 In optoelectronics, it can be used as a Light emitting diode in the blue to ultraviolet spectral region owing to its wide band gap 3.6eV at room temperature [1].
 Zinc Sulfide has found wide use as a thin film coating in optical and microelectronics industries.
 Accordingly the synthesis and characterization of zinc sulfide via different techniques have attracted considerable attention.
-In providing ZnS, various techniques used including sputtering [2], evaporation [3], chemical bath deposition (CBD) [4], SILAR [5], sulfur oxidation method and many others.
-ZnS thin films have also been proposed as potential replacement for the window layer in chalcopyrite based solar cells [6-8] currently, the preferred choice of window layer material for chalcopyritebased solar cells is cadmium sulfide (CdS), due to its superior electrical performances and simple set-up [9].
+In providing ZnS, various techniques used including Sputtering [2], evaporation [3], Chemical Bath Deposition (CBD) [4], SILAR [5], sulfur oxidation method and many others.
+ZnS thin films have also been proposed as potential replacement for the window layer in chalcopyrite based solar cells [6-8] currently, the preferred choice of window laver material for chalcopyritebased solar cells is cadmium sulfide (CdS), due to its superior electrical performances and simple set-up [9].
 However, cadmium is highly toxic and would present significant environmental obstacles towards large scaleintegration and general public acceptance of chalcopyrite based solar cell.
 In contrast, ZnS is deposited using non-toxic, abundant elements that posse's higher band gap than CdS, which eliminate absorption loss and improve overall solar cell power conversion efficiency.
 In the present work, ZnS thin film was synthesized on glass substrate by spin coating techniques.
 The coated film was characterized to examine their physical properties.

+II.
 Experimental

 The sol-gel technique for preparing zinc sulfide nanoparticles has become very attractive due to its simplicity and ease of scale-up.
-The deposition of film was carried out by using commercially available glass slides as substrates which were initially boiled in concentrated chromic acid for 30 minutes rinsed in acetone and

-1Department of Electronics, CMS College of Science & Commerce, Coimbatore, Tamil Nadu, India again in sodium hydroxide for another 30 minutes rinsed in acetone, double deionised water and finally ultrasonically cleaned.
+The deposition of film was carried out by using commercially available glass slides as substrates which were initially boiled in concentrated chromic acid for 30 minutes rinsed in acetone and again in sodium hydroxide for another 30 minutes rinsed in acetone, double deionised water and finally ultrasonically cleaned.
 All analytical grade (A.R) reagents were used as it's without further purification for the deposition of ZnS thin films.
-Spin coating method was employed to deposit ZnS thin film onto glass substrates using Zinc Nitrate as Zinc ion source and Thiourea as sulfur ion source.
+Dpin and Spin coating method was employed to deposit ZnS thin film onto glass substrates using Zinc Nitrate as Zinc ion source and Thiourea as sulfur ion source.
 For the preparation of ZnS thin film samples were synthesized by mixing 0.3 m Zinc Nitrate and 0.6 m Thiourea with Isoproponal 80% and 20 % Deionsied water.
+The Stireed Solution was taken in a beaker and the well cleaned glass substrates were dipped in the solution for five times at regular intervals at room temperature using automatic dip coating system (Holmarc - HO-TH- 02).
 The prepared solution was dropped on the cleaned glass substrates and the substrates were rotated at 3000 rpm for 80s (Apex Instruments Co SCU - 2008C) and the ZnS films were prepared by repeated coating.
-After each coating the films were heated at 200° for 10 min to evaporate the solvent and the organic residuals (Pre - heat treatment) and were allowed to cool to room temperature before applying a new coating.
+After each coating the films were heated at 270° for 10 min to evaporate the solvent and the organic residuals (Pre - heat treatment) and were allowed to cool to room temperature before applying a new coating.
 The spin coating and pre - heating process was repeated for five times.